Tiering inactive data to low-cost object storage

 Cloud Manager prompts you to choose a tiering policy when you create, modify, or replicate a volume.

 What’s not required for data tiering?

 Configurations that support data tiering

 You can enable data tiering when using specific configurations and features:

-Data tiering is supported with Cloud Volumes ONTAP Standard, Premium, and BYOL, starting with version 9.2 in AWS and version 9.4 in Microsoft Azure.
+Data tiering is supported with Cloud Volumes ONTAP Standard, Premium, and BYOL, starting with the following versions:

 Data tiering is not supported in Azure with the DS3_v2 virtual machine type.

-In AWS, the performance tier can be General Purpose SSDs, Provisioned IOPS SSDs, or Throughput Optimized HDDs.
+In AWS, the performance tier can be General Purpose SSDs (gp3 or gp2) or Provisioned IOPS SSDs (io1).

-In Azure, the performance tier can be either Premium SSD managed disks or Standard HDD managed disks.
+In Azure, the performance tier can be Premium SSD managed disks, Standard SSD managed disks, or Standard HDD managed disks.